-- Identify a Qualified Individuals (QI) for each specialty license requested.
+- Identify a Qualified Individual (QI) for each specialty license requested.

 - Identify a Designated Employee (for Class A and B licenses).

-- The Designated Employee for a Class A licenses must pass the General, Virginia and Advanced portions of the exam.
+- The Designated Employee for a Class A license must pass the General, Virginia and Advanced portions of the exam.

-- The Designated Employee for a Class B licenses must pass the General and Virginia portions of the exam.
+- The Designated Employee for a Class B license must pass the General and Virginia portions of the exam.